 CSE Computing FAQWelcome.
 Answers to CSE users' Frequently Asked Questions are or should be here.
 Getting Help at CSE is where to start if you can't find your answer below.
 If you are looking for advice about CSE study programmes, courses, or enrolments you should contact CSE Student Services.

 Starting Session-2 2015, CSE email servers are being phased out and all new account will be created within the UNSW Central mail service.

-An ongoing project is underway to migrate all existing CSE email accounts to the UNSW Central mail service.
+The project to migrate existing CSE email accounts to the UNSW Central mail service is essentially complete.

 - 2015s2, J17 Mech'Eng. construction is now complete, and 6 new local CSE labs are available on Lvl-3.

 - 2015s2, G17 Elec'Eng. labs (guan, sanhu, erhu, mabu), decommissioned.

 - 2015s2, K17 Basement temporary labs (flute & fife), decommissioned.

 - 2015s1, J17 Mech'Eng. temporary lab G01 (cello), commissioned.

 - 2015s1, K17 Basement labs (drum,tuba,flute,fife), commissioned.